yamilburgos/JS_VideoDex/proposal.md

 * Electron
 * Bootstrap
 * YouTube's Data API
+* dailymotion's Data API
+* vimeo's API

-### MVP
+### User Stories
-* Only see videos from channels that a User has already subscribed to.
+* As a user, I like to only see videos from channels that I have already subscribed to/favorited.
-* Be able to see all videos in the timeslot view of a given day (Past, Present & Future).
+* As a user, I like to see all videos in the timeslot view on a given day (Today and previous days).
+* As a user, I like to be able to filter out certain sites from appearing on my timeslot view.
-* Be able to filter videos out of the timeslot view via:
+* As a user, I like to be able to filter videos out of the timeslot view via:
 	* Timeframe (6 to 9am, 1pm, etc.)
 	* Channel (Either by dropdown or checkbox)
 	* Day (Monday, Tuesday, etc.)
+	* Categories (Gaming, Politics, Humor, etc.)
-* See basic information from a YouTube creator like:
+* As a user, I like to see basic information from a Video like:
 	* Subscriber Count
-	* Video's Likes & Dislikes
+	* Video's Likes & Dislikes (or favorites)
 	* Length of Video
 	* Thumbnail Image
 	* Video Description
-* Make the site mobile friendly & cross browser via bootstrap
+* As a user, I like to make the site mobile friendly & cross browser via bootstrap.

 ### Post MVP
-* Add ability to login in order for any user to customize their results
+* Add ability to login for all three sites (or just one or two) in order for any user to customize their results.
-* Be able to share your timeslot view with other users
+* Provide the ability to share your timeslot view with other users.
+* Get recommendations for similar content on all 3 sites.

 ### Links being Used:
 https://console.developers.google.com/apis/